thomasballinger/bittorrent/readme.md

     spec: >2^17 not allowed, generally 2^15 or 14 unless end of file
 * loading of incomplete files so DLs can be resumed either write metadata to disk or guess via runs of 0 bytes
+* strategy for torrent choosing peers, keep records of which peers worked, keep ask tracker for new peers periodically

 ------the I'm Done line------